 A Pain in the Neck

-My latest work-in-progress, A Pain in the Neck demonstrates the crucial link between the stories we tell about our bodies and those we tell about the earth.
+My ongoing memoir-in-progress, A Pain in the Neck, demonstrates the crucial link between the stories we tell about our bodies and those we tell about the earth.
 It connects the chronic exhaustion of contemporary working women with society’s inability to implement real solutions to our looming environmental crisis.

 A Pain in the Neck begins with a tale of a mysterious neck injury I suffered following a supposedly routine hysterectomy.
 This pain in my neck – and my attempts to heal it – led me from a personal crisis to a wide-ranging exploration of the powerful cultural mythology which elevates mind over body and culture over nature.